-Note 12 - Debt
+Note 13 - Debt

 On July 26, 2016, the Company entered into a definitive agreement to acquire Linear.
-In connection with the proposed acquisition, the Company announced that it had obtained a 364-day senior unsecured bridge facility in an aggregate principal amount of up to \$7.5 billion (364-day Bridge) and a 90-day senior unsecured bridge facility in an aggregate principal amount of up to \$4.1 billion.
-The bridge financing commitments expire on April 26, 2017, but may be extended until October 26, 2017 under certain conditions.
-As discussed below, as a result of entering into the term loan facility and the issuance of \$2.1 billion senior unsecured notes, the 364-day Bridge financing was terminated.
-In total, the Company expects to incur fees for the bridge financing commitments of approximately \$36.7 million, of which \$28.7 million was recorded as debt issuance costs in the third quarter of fiscal 2016 and is being amortized into interest expense over the term of the bridge financing commitments.
-As a result of entering into the term loan facility and senior unsecured notes described below, \$13.7 million and \$7.2 million of unamortized bridge fees relating to the 364-day Bridge were accelerated and amortized into interest expense in the fourth quarter of fiscal 2016 and first quarter of fiscal 2017, respectively.
+In connection with the Acquisition, the Company announced that it had obtained commitment financing in the form of a 364-day senior unsecured bridge facility in an aggregate principal amount of up to \$7.5 billion (364-day Bridge Commitment) and a 90-day senior unsecured bridge facility in an aggregate principal amount of up to \$4.1 billion (90-day Bridge Commitment).
+As discussed below, as a result of entering into the term loan facility and the issuance of \$2.1 billion senior unsecured notes, the 364-day Bridge Commitment was terminated and \$13.7 million and \$7.2 million of unamortized bridge fees relating to the 364-day Bridge Commitment were accelerated and amortized into interest expense in the fourth quarter of fiscal 2016 and first quarter of fiscal 2017, respectively.
+Total fees incurred by the Company for the 364-day Bridge Commitment were approximately \$27.5 million.